-Science and Technology Studies, Political Sociology, Organization Studies, Latin America, Sociology of Knowledge, Methodology, Economic Sociology, Social & Political Theory
+Science and Technology Studies, Political Sociology, Organization Studies, Latin America, Human/ Environment Relations, Sociology of Knowledge, Methodology, Economic Sociology, Social & Political Theory

 Don Palmer, Brian Dick, and Nathan Freiburger.
 2009.
 "Rigor and Relevance in Organization